 The shader above combines the output of 4 different shaders (buffers in Shadertoy).
 This is mainly done to improve performance but also because I had to precalculate some lookup tables.
 The clouds are rendered in Buffer D; the landscape is rendered in Buffer C. To reduce noise, I use temporal reprojection (both for clouds and the terrain) separately.

 The shape of the clouds is modeled by using two look-up textures filled with different frequencies of (Perlin -) Worley noise:

 - Buffer A: The main look-up texture for the cloud shapes.

 - Buffer B: A 3D (32x32x32) look-up texture with Worley Noise used to add small details to the shapes of the clouds.
 I have packed this 3D texture into a 2D buffer.

-Because it is not possible (yet) to create buffers with a fixed size, or 3D buffers, the look-up texture in Buffer A is 2D, and a slice of the volume that is described in the article.
-Therefore, and because I didn’t have any slots left (in Buffer C) to use a cloud type/cloud coverage texture, the modeling of the cloud shapes in this shader is in the end mostly based on trial and error and is probably far from the code used in Horizon Zero Dawn.
+Because it is not possible (yet) to create buffers with a fixed size or 3D buffers, the look-up texture in Buffer A is 2D, and a slice of the volume is described in the article.
+Therefore, and because I didn’t have any slots left (in Buffer C) to use a cloud type/cloud coverage texture, the modeling of the cloud shapes in this shader is, in the end, mostly based on trial and error and is probably far from the code used in Horizon Zero Dawn.